 Most countries treat trade as taxable events.
 Tagging a trade as a Swap will tell Koinly to treat the trade as a non-taxable event so the cost-basis of the first asset is simply carried over to the second asset.
 This can be useful for migrations, rebases, wraps, and other events that might not be considered taxable events in your country.

-It is however very rare that this label can be used for trades where an asset is sold for a stablecoin as these trades would probably always be considered taxable events.
-If you have tagged such a trade as a Swap then it is probably not correct and the label should be removed.
+It is however very rare that this tag can be used for trades where an asset is sold for a stablecoin as these trades would probably always be considered taxable events.
+If you have tagged such a trade as a Swap then it is probably not correct and the tag should be removed.

 🔵Example Because the trade on Nov 12th was tagged as a swap, ADA's cost basis was directly inherited by the USDT:

 This only applies when the setting realize gains on liquidity transactions is turned off.

 When this setting is turned off, all liquidity transactions are treated as Swaps so this can result in the same situation as described above